valnmv/vbackup/README.md

 offset and last block# in the compressed data file, the compressor threads to pass jobs to the writing queue and ProgressIndicator to show current progress.

-The restoring process is single threaded and very quick.

-The program classes follow The rule of zero, https://cpppatterns.com/patterns/rule-of-zero.html

-The decompression uses only one thread, but even one thread is so fast that the disk gets 100% busy, so there is no sense in having more decompression threads.

 ![Components](./docs/component-diagram.png)

 The program uses several threads for compression of files taking jobs from compression